Travel in South America

 - If your doctors advises as such, take Diamox or similar days before arriving at altitude

 Does Ideal South America provide travel insurance?
-No, for your convenience we offer travel insurance plans through Travel Insured, Squaremouth, and Travelex and can assist you with the process.
+Not directly, but for your convenience we offer travel insurance plans through Squaremouth, and can assist you with the process.
 We recommend that you purchase a travel insurance plan to help protect you and your travel investment against the unexpected.

 Do I need any special travel insurance?
 The type of insurance you choose will depend largely on your personal situation, health, and so on.
 We recommend that you take out your travel insurance within 14 days of booking your trip.
 Make sure your insurance covers all activities that you will carry out during your trip.
 You may need additional coverage for such activities as whitewater rafting, mountain biking, diving, mountaineering or traveling at high altitudes.